Touch Sensors Overview: Discover Key Technologies, Functions, and Applications Today

 What is the main function of a touch sensor?

-A touch sensor detects physical contact or proximity and converts it into an electrical signal that a device can interpret as an input command.
+A touch sensor detects physical contact or proximity and converts it into an electrical signal.
+This signal is then interpreted as an input command by a device.

 What is the difference between capacitive and resistive touch sensors?

-Capacitive sensors detect changes in electrical charge caused by a finger or conductive object, while resistive sensors detect pressure between two conductive layers.
+Capacitive sensors detect changes in electrical charge, while resistive sensors respond to pressure between layers.
+Each is suited for different use cases.

 Where are touch sensors commonly used?